When will saltwater arrive in New Orleans? Here’s what to know | KRDO

 With little prospect of rain in the future, officials are working to find solutions before the saltwater infiltrates treatment plants that serve tens of thousands more residents, including New Orleans.

+Read the latest: New Orleans officials seek to build a freshwater pipeline

-Louisiana Gov. John Bel Edwards on Monday requested a federal emergency declaration for four parishes: Plaquemines, St. Bernard, Jefferson and Orleans.
+President Joe Biden on Wednesday approved an emergency declaration request from Louisiana Gov. John Bel Edwards for four parishes: Plaquemines, St. Bernard, Jefferson and Orleans.

 “With the current projections, it should be noted that almost 20% of the state could be impacted by this event,” Edwards said in the request, predicting saltwater could impact the state until January.